raoakash01/raoakash01/README.md

 - 👋 Hi, I’m @raoakash01
 - 👀 I’m interested in coding , development , ethical and cyber security.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...C,Blender
-- 💞️ I’m looking to collaborate on .linkedIn--https://www.linkedin.com/in/akash-rao-a27a78212
+- 💞️ I’m looking to collaborate on .linkedIn--https://www.linkedin.com/in/akash-rao-here/
 - 📫 How to reach me ...8094778725 or @raoakash269gmail.com

 <!---